didierfred/SimpleModifyHeaders/README.md

 It's possible to:
 -  export the configuration into a file (json format)
 -  import the configuration from a file.
-It supports the format of the Modifyheaders plugin
+It supports the format of the Modifyheaders plugin.
+It is possible to append rules instead of replacing the configuration.

 ## Rules table
 The rules table contains lines with the following parameters: